 The Trust produces a booklet 'Care Co-ordination including Care Programme Approach (CPA) - A guide for people with mental health problems and their carers'.
 Copies are available from staff or the Patient Information Centre Tel: 0191 246 7288.

-Where can I get help and support?
+Where can I get help and advice outside of the hospital?

 Mind Infoline